If you are looking for some fun Montessori-aligned winter activities for toddlers and preschoolers, you've come to the right place!

 This is one of my favorite activities as it combines several different learning objectives, and every child loves spraying a spray bottle (which is an excellent fine motor activity).

-- Painting Snow – What you need: snow, paintbrush, watercolor paints.
+Supplies: snow, paintbrush, watercolor paints.
 This is weather dependent but a great option if you don’t want to bundle up and go outside.
-Scoop some snow into a plastic bin and using watercolor paint, let your child go to town painting the snow.
-Simple and no prep!

-- Ice Cube Painting – What you need: ice cube tray, water, food coloring, craft sticks, paper.
 Mix food coloring and water in ice cube trays.

 Get the child involved as much as possible, either by helping mix food coloring or just to discuss the colors.
-Then place craft sticks in the water for handles and place them in the freezer.

 Once frozen, have your child paint with the ice cubes.
 You can discuss why the ice is melting as they’re painting.